How Ernesto ‘Tito’ Mercado saved his father’s life - The Ring

 “I don’t deserve my son.
 If Tito was not in my life, I would not be here.
 I can honestly say that my son saved my life.”

-Nancy Paez, Tito’s mother, played a major role in keeping her children on the straight path.
+Tito’s mother played a major role in keeping her children on the straight path.
 Many times, she had to do it alone.

 Tito always had an idea of his father’s demons.
 He would be gone for periods of time and his mother would keep her head down and stay on her grind.